Rainbow Falls

 top of Rainbow Falls

-From the top of the falls you can look up river and see Turtleback Falls coming in from the left.
-The river between the 2 is a very pretty area.
+From the area near the top of the Rainbow Falls, you can look up river and see Turtleback Falls coming in from the left.
+The river between the 2 waterfalls is a very pretty area.
 The bedrock is safe to go out on as long as it is dry and you will see several places to go out as you head up the trail towards the falls.
 Do not swim in this part of the river for any reason!
 The current is more powerful than it looks and you could be swept over Rainbow Falls - and people have, so don't think it can't happen to you.
+On July 4, 2018, 16 year old H'Money Sui lost her life after saving her 11 year old sister who got caught in the current while swimming in the river above the waterfall.
+Ms Sui was able to get her sister to safety, but the current was to strong for H'Money and the river took her over the waterfall.
+Just 2 weeks earlier, John Shaffer was swept over the falls and died after jumping in the river above the falls to save his dog.
+Taylor Terrell lost her life in July 2016 when she was wading in the water somewhere above the waterfall.
+She slipped, the current got her and she was gone before anybody could help her - one day before her 25th birthday.
 In 2003, 21 year old Sarah DiGiovenale and 19 year old Helen Mannweiler were both swept over the waterfall in separate incidents.
-These young ladies are only 2 of many that are now missed by their families and friends.
-The next pictures are from this section of the river.
+In 2010, Eleanor Dorman died when she fell from here.
+Back in 2005, Lisa Walton emailed me about her near death experience at Rainbow Falls and how quickly things can go wrong.
+Please read her story here!

-If you stay on the trail heading up past Turtleback Falls, you will see it turns to the right and heads up an eroded gully.
-This was the trail in from Hwy 281 that was never maintained by the national forest.
-It's about 20 minutes from here back up to the highway just south of the Gorges State Park entrance.
-Drift Falls is up river from Turtleback Falls and is actually the first waterfall on the river down from Hwy 281.
-To get to it, look for the trail just past the gully and follow it up river for about 10-15 minutes.
+If you stay on the trail heading up past Turtleback Falls, you will arrive at Drift Falls in less than 10 minutes.
 People used to slide down the 60-70ft incline and the falls was referred to as Bust Yer Butt Falls.
+The trail ends at a fence with no trespassing signs, but look for a small trail to the left that heads down to the river for a view of the falls.
 The land that the falls is on traded hands a few years ago and the owner will prosecute trespassers.
 I was in there one time and there was actually a security guard on duty.
+Do not trespass on this property for any reason.
 The boundary is just this side of the pool at the base of the falls, so you can get to this view.
 If you are pushed for time or have small kids, I would skip this one.

 Drift Falls